marcelomaidden/todo_lists_api/README.md

 </div>
 <p>
-  Todo lists API is a backend project build with Ruby on Rails that allows users to create users, login using JWT token, creating tasks and add note to the tasks.</p>
+  Todo lists API is a backend project build with Ruby on Rails that allows users to create users, login using JWT token, creating tasks and add notes to the tasks.</p>
 <p>
   After authenticating the user with e-mail and password, a JWT token is generated and this is used to authenticate the requests to all endpoints in the application.
 </p>